 I also sell online courses and help startups to setup zero budget content marketing.

-Bobby Hoyt (from Houston, Texas, USA) started Millennial Money Man ago.
+Bobby Hoyt (from Houston, Texas, USA) started Millennial Money Man over 8 years ago.

 I’m Bobby Hoyt, former band director turned personal finance blogger and course creator.
 I teach millennials how to make more money, save more money, and pay off debt.
 I started my site, Millennial Money Man, while I was still teaching and paying off my student loan debt.